fxzjshm/simple-radio-telescope-backend/README.md

                                         integers.
 Currently supported:
                                         1(uint1), 2(uint2), 4(uint4), 8(uint8),
                                         -8(int8), 32(float), 64(double)
+  --baseband_format_type arg            Type of baseband format: simple (just
+                                        stream of samples from 1 source),
+                                        interleaved_samples_2 (interleaved 2
+                                        stream, each sample from one stream, in '1' '2' '1' '2' ... format),
+                                        interleaved_samples_2:snap1
+                                        (interleaved 2 stream, each sample from
+                                        one stream, in '1' '1' '2' '2' ...
+                                        format)
   --baseband_freq_low arg               Lowerest frequency of received baseband
                                         signal, in MHz.
   --baseband_bandwidth arg              Band width of received baseband signal,